philipturner/transimpedance-amplifier/README.md

 Objective: Gather as much data as possible about the TIA sensor of an STM, using both theory and experiment.

-Deadline: Sep 30, 2025 for the first physical prototype
+Deadline: September 30, 2025 for the first physical prototype

 Table of Contents:
 - [July 26, 2025](#july-26-2025)